marcmagransdeabril/simple-web/README.md

 # Frontend without Frameworks?

 The basic idea is to write a guide to develop frontend applications with a minimal overhead of libraries and frameworks.
+Is it possible to use vanilla JavaScript/HTML/CSS instead of using a framework (e.g., [React](https://react.dev/), [Next](https://nextjs.org/), [Angular](https://angular.dev/), [Vue.js](https://vuejs.org/), etc.)?

-That is, instead of using complex frameworks, leverage as much as possible the latest CSS, HTML, and Javascript standards (implemented in the four major browsers: Chrome, Edge, Firefox, and Safari), and minimize the number of external dependencies.
-This is mean to simplify the overall frontend design, optimize long-term maintainability, and potentially improve the performance by reducing the number of software layers used.
+Is it possible to leverage the latest CSS, HTML, and Javascript standards (implemented in the four major browsers: Chrome, Edge, Firefox, and Safari) and implement similar features than the ones provided by Frontend Frameworks?
+This could potentially simplify the software stack, improve the performance, minimize the number of external dependencies, and the therefore, the long-term maintenance of the projects build with the native approach.
+T

 Most likely, there are lots of people that hate the approach 😡.
 It is likely they have good reasons for it.